Topical Vitamin C for Skin Aging

 1. At this time, we only know of one supplier who offers small containers of fresh dry-packed L-ascorbic acid along with a bottle of vitamin rich hydrating serum that's 70% organic.

-3. You can also find L-Ascorbic powder online and try mixing that with your own creams.
-But, I can't give you the exact measurements because it all depends on the concentration of the vitamin powder you purchase.
+3. You can also find L-Ascorbic powder online and mix that with your own creams.

 Potential side effects